 Ringing on a simulator at this stage can be just as beneficial to the learner, accelerating learning and adding fun to practices, as it is for Levels 1 and 2.

 Perhaps the easiest bell to hear in any ring or on the simulator is the tenor.
-As it stays still in odd bell methods you can practise developing listening skills by ringing the tenor (6th) to a Doubles method such as Grandsire or Plain Bob without needing to worry about changing speed or developing any ropesight.
+As it stays in the same place in odd bell methods, ringers can practise developing listening skills by ringing the tenor to a Doubles method such as Grandsire or Plain Bob without needing to worry about changing speed.

 Having mastered the foundation skills, there are a number of simple

 exercises that can be practised in order to develop the skills needed to

 plain hunt the treble to methods.
 Bistow Little Bob Doubles allows the

 student to practise ringing the treble to Plain Hunt on two.
 It is similar

 to Kaleidoscope short places